Gunbird 2: Reception

 Also in Japan, Game Machine listed the arcade version in their January 1, 1999 issue as the fourth most-successful arcade game of December 1998.

 Legacy

 Gunbird Special Edition

-The PlayStation 2 version of the game was based on the arcade version.
+A compilation including both Gunbird games was released for the PlayStation 2 in Japan in 2004 and Europe in 2005.
+The version of the game included was based on the arcade version.

 Cancelled PlayStation Portable remake

 An enhanced remake, titled Gunbird 2 Remix was announced by PM Studios for the PlayStation Portable in 2009.
 It was slated for an early 2010 release exclusively in digital format.
 No news has been heard since then, and it is considered vaporware.